crazysuryaa/Autonomous_Tello_Drone/README.md

 Thanks to kinivi for his gesture controlled drone https://github.com/kinivi/tello-gesture-control and hunglc007 for the great amount of work on YOLOv4 https://github.com/hunglc007/tensorflow-yolov4-tflite

+<strong>Please feel free to star this repository if this is helpful.</strong>

+Issues and Contributions are much appreciated and welcomed.

 Tasks Implemented: